What they do

 Required registration and licensing

-To work as a diesel motor mechanic in Western Australia, you will need to obtain a Motor Vehicle Repairer's Certificate from the Commissioner of Consumer Protection at the Department of Mines, Industry Regulation and Safety, or work under the supervision of someone who holds a current certificate.
-A National Police Certificate is required to gain a Motor Vehicle Repairer's Certificate.
+To work as a diesel motor mechanic in Western Australia, you will need to obtain a Motor Vehicle Repairer's Certificate (or work under the supervision of someone who holds a current certificate) from the Department of Mines, Industry Regulation and Safety.
+A National Police Certificate from the Australian Federal Police is required to gain a Motor Vehicle Repairer's Certificate.